ElliotNB/nimbly/README.md

     * Dependency injection.
     * Automated unit testing.
 * Reduce effort level for non-author devs to understand and maintain components.
-* Allow for easy re-factors of the jQuery-heavy TransformativeMed legacy code base.
+* Allow for easy re-factors of jQuery-heavy legacy code.
 * Coordinate refreshes amongst all components on the page to minimize re-draws and improve the user experience.

 # Requirements

-TXMBase requires the following libraries:
+Nimbly requires the following libraries:

 * **[jQuery 1.9.0+](https://github.com/jquery/jquery)**
 * **[Mustache.js 2.0.0+](https://github.com/janl/mustache.js)**